openstack-archive/murano/doc/source/articles/client.rst

     murano --murano-repo-url="http://example.com/" package-import io.app.foo

 would access specified repository and download app ``io.app.foo`` from it's app directory.
-This option supports an optional ``--version`` parameter, that would instruct murano client to download package of a specific version.
+This option supports an optional ``--package-version`` parameter, that would instruct murano client to download package of a specific version.

 ``package-import`` inspects package requirements specified in the package's manifest under `Require` section and attempts to import them from